sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

     \q
     hdbuserstore
     ```
-    `hdbuserstore` is included with the install of the SAP HANA database clients.
+    `hdbuserstore` is included with the install of the SAP HANA client.

 2. Using `hdbuserstore`, specify a key named `USER1UserKey` that has the host, port and credentials.
 Details on where to find these values are covered in the third and fifth steps of the [first tutorial](hana-clients-choose-hana-instance) in this mission.